mbar0075/AntiBio-Advisor/README.md

 <p align='center'><img src="Assets/learnMore5.jpg" alt="Learn More"/></p>

 This page contains an informative video alongside an interactive carousel composed of several infographics and informative paragraphs.
-This can be seen in the current slide.

 ## Quiz

 The webapp also includes a quiz  web page which compiles four questions from a possible set.
 This provides users a fun and engaging manner by which they can test their knowledge on AMR.
-Upon submitting the quiz users are provided with the correct answer where applicable in addition to a score showcased in the coming slide.
+Upon submitting the quiz users are provided with the correct answer where applicable in addition to a score showcased below.
 Furthermore the quiz can be regenerated multiple times and additional question can easily be added through the editing of a simple .json file.

 <p align='center'><img src="Assets/quiz.png" alt="Quiz" width="70%"/></p>

 ## Ethical Considerations
 The website is not intended to replace medical advice, and the chatbot is not a substitute for a doctor.
 The chatbot is intended to provide general information and guidance on antibiotics and their use.
 Additionally, a **disclaimer** is provided on the chatbot page to ensure that users are aware of the chatbot's limitations.